Mendeley/api-design-documentation/README.md

     ]
     // do

-You **MAY** use the UNLINK header to unlink one resource from another.
+You **MAY** use the UNLINK method to unlink one resource from another.

-Specified by [*this internet draft*](http://tools.ietf.org/html/draft-snell-link-method), but it didn’t make it into the HTTP spec.
+Specified by [*this internet draft*](http://tools.ietf.org/html/draft-snell-link-method), but at the time of writing is not an approved RFC.

 ###Read a resource
 Reads a single resource using the GET verb from a collection of resources.